Account Data Compromise Event (ADCE)

 MasterCard account number

-A 16-digit number, beginning with the number 5, assigned by an issuer to uniquely identify a MasterCard account that conforms to the MasterCard defined structure and check-digit specifications.
+A 16-digit number, beginning with either the number 5 or 2, assigned by an issuer to uniquely identify a MasterCard account that conforms to the MasterCard defined structure and check-digit specifications.

 MasterCard Brand Mark